vansteensellab/DSB_repair_TRIP/README.md

 # manuscript_DSB_trip

-This repository is related to
+This repository is related to:

-*Impact of chromatin context on Cas9-induced DNA double-strand break repair pathway balance* (bioRxiv 2020) https://www.biorxiv.org/content/10.1101/2020.05.05.078436v1
+*Impact of chromatin context on Cas9-induced DNA double-strand break repair pathway balance* (bioRxiv 2020)

+https://www.biorxiv.org/content/10.1101/2020.05.05.078436v1

 It has also under revision at Molecular Cell.